SudharsanThumattiSathiamoorthy/card-connectors-guide/Discovery.md

 The `object_types` array describes the object types supported by this connector.

-Each object type has a name, some fields, an endpoint, and an optional doc link.
+Each object type has a name, some fields, an endpoint, an optional doc link, and optionally defines if it is pollable.
 The name identifies the object type, while the optional doc link should point to a schema so that consumers of these objects know how to parse them.
 The endpoint is a URL to which Mobile Flows Server will post object requests.

 The `fields` object is telling Mobile Flows Server what to pass for the `tokens` in an object request.
 In our example, the connector is requesting `zip`, which will be extracted from some text using the supplied regular expression.